Effective Distillation to Hybrid xLSTM Architectures

 \section{Introduction}

-Current \acp{llm} require enormous computational resources due to their attention mechanisms \citep{vaswani2017attention, touvron2023llama, bai2023qwen,openai2025gpt-oss}, which scale quadratically with context length.
+Current \acp{llm} require enormous computational resources because their attention mechanisms \citep{vaswani2017attention, touvron2023llama, bai2023qwen,openai2025gpt-oss} scale quadratically with context length.
 As a result, these models are energy-intensive and costly to deploy.
-To address these limitations, many works aim to distill \citep{hinton2015distilling} \acp{llm} into linearized, attention-free, or more generally sub-quadratic architectures \citep{wang2024mamba, bick2024transformers,wang2025m1, zhang2025lolcats, lan2025liger, goldstein2025radlads}.
-The efficient inference of sub-quadratic distilled \acp{llm} makes them favorable drop-in replacements, if they match their teachers across a broad spectrum of tasks.
+To address these limitations, many works distill \citep{schmidhuber1991neural,hinton2015distilling} \acp{llm} into linearized, attention-free, or more generally sub-quadratic architectures \citep{wang2024mamba, bick2024transformers,wang2025m1,zhang2025lolcats, lan2025liger, goldstein2025radlads}.
+The efficient inference of sub-quadratic distilled \acp{llm} makes them favorable drop-in replacements, if they match their teachers across diverse tasks.

 Recent post-training linearization has coalesced around a handful of sub-quadratic sequence mixer designs to \emph{substitute} full softmax attention layers and a small set of recurring distillation techniques. {LoLCATs} \citep{zhang2025lolcats} and {Liger} \citep{lan2025liger} implement intra-layer hybrids that couple linear attention variants with \ac{swa}, RADLADS \citep{goldstein2025radlads} adapt {RWKV-6} \citep{peng2024eagle} and {RWKV-7} \citep{peng2025rwkv7} for the distillation setting, and {Llamba} \citep{bick2025llamba} converts layers to {Mamba-2} state-space mixers \citep{dao2024transformers}.
 For linearization, supervision typically involves hidden-state and logit alignment on small subsets of general web-text mixtures or instruction datasets.
 In contrast, token budgets for conventional \ac{llm} pre-training range from tens of billions to trillions of tokens, rendering linearization orders of magnitude more token-efficient than training from scratch.
 Therefore, linearization is an attractive fine-tuning regime for both exploring novel linear attention designs and lowering the deployment cost of Transformer-based models.
 However, existing linearization attempts have not yet achieved effective distillation.
 While linearized models often match the teacher on language understanding or knowledge benchmarks, they fall short on harder generative evaluations that probe the student's mathematical reasoning or code synthesis abilities (see Figures~\ref{fig:downstream-evals-base}b and~\ref{fig:downstream-evals-instruct}).
 These outcomes highlight limitations of existing distillation procedures, architectures, and evaluation protocols (see Appendix~\ref{sec:related-work-linearization} for an overview of prior work).